 \section{Conclusions}

+Since the high-energy environment realized within a supernova core is inaccessible to terrestrial experiments, a future observation of supernova neutrino burst is a valuable opportunity for study.
+However since it is also fraught with uncertainties, a variety of model cases need to be prepared ahead of the next Galactic supernova.
 The nuclear EOS is a key ingredient for modeling supernova neutrino light curves.
 The mass and radius of the neutron star determine the decay timescale of the neutrino luminosity and surface temperature affects the average energy of emitted neutrinos.
 So as to extract the properties of the PNS from a neutrino observation, it is important to understand the impact of the nuclear EOS.
 For this purpose we have estimated the neutrino event rate at Super-Kamiokande based on simulation results of PNS cooling, which are sensitive to the EOS but are not largely influenced by the explosion dynamics.
 In this paper we adopted the four EOS models: the Shen EOS, LS220 EOS, Togashi EOS, and T+S EOS described above.
 As already pointed out in \citet{2019ApJ...881..139S}, the neutron star mass is reflected in cumulative event distribution taken as function of backward time from the last observed event.
 Furthermore, in the present study we find that the backward cumulative event distribution is characterized by the EOS.
 In particular, the PNS surface of the Togashi EOS models is rich in heavy nuclei which causes coherent neutrino scattering resulting in sporadic detection of neutrinos over a few minutes in the case of a supernova at 10~kpc.
 Accordingly, the average energy of recoil positrons is expected to be higher since the surface temperature of the PNS is higher compared to the other EOS models.